 On the second device, they steal the user’s web credentials, which they use to remotely access the user’s cloud apps like OneDrive or SharePoint.
 This allows the attackers to insert a malicious macro into an existing online Word document, which they then deploy in a lateral phishing attack by distributing links to the malicious document to other users in the organization.

 Figure 1.
 Our attack case scenario showing the initial access through spear-phishing and lateral movement through overpass-the-hash attack

-When we ran this attack in our simulation environment, Microsoft Threat Protection was able to track attacker activities as they accessed the target organization, established foothold, and moved across the network.
-Then, invoking advanced correlation, Microsoft Threat Protection automatically collected all signals, alerts, and relevant entities into a single comprehensive incident representing the whole attack:
+When we ran this attack in our simulation environment, Microsoft 365 Defender was able to track attacker activities as they accessed the target organization, established foothold, and moved across the network.
+Then, invoking advanced correlation, Microsoft 365 Defender automatically collected all signals, alerts, and relevant entities into a single comprehensive incident representing the whole attack:

 Figure 2.
 Incident showing the full attack chain and affected entities